TERMS OF BUSINESS

 Insurance Based Investment Products

-We will provide periodic assessments of the suitability of the insurance based investment product which we have recommended to you.
+We will provide periodic assessments of the suitability of the insurance-based investment product which we have recommended to you.

 REGULAR REVIEWS